amrutha00/Grasshopper/README.txt

 1. Our screenshot algorithm has been tested for speed and accuracy.
 It certainly is one of the fastest.

-2. Our openCV border detection and greenspcae detection is also of great accuracy that has been tuned to improve performance over multiple attempts.
+2. Our openCV border detection and greenspace detection is also of great accuracy that has been tuned to improve performance over multiple attempts.
 The enitre execution is completed in under 20 seconds for 198 wards.